Binary Mechanisms under Privacy-Preserving Noise: Proofs

 and the high type BN-IC condition implies

 Replacing the former upper bound on $\bar{t}_i(-1)$ in the above inequality and applying some rearrangements imply that

-Next, let us investigate the validity of the high type IIR condition, i.e., equation \eqref{eq: high_type_IR}.
-We use equation \eqref{eq: t_minus_upper_bound} and \eqref{eq: t_plus_upper_bound} to obtain the following upper bound on the expected transfer paid by the high type, namely the \textit{rhs} of equation \eqref{eq: high_type_IR}:
+Next, let us investigate the validity of the high type IIR condition (equation~\eqref{eq:high_type_IR}).
+We use equations~\eqref{eq:t_minus_upper_bound} and~\eqref{eq:t_plus_upper_bound} to obtain the following upper bound on the expected transfer paid by the high type, namely the \textit{rhs} of equation~\eqref{eq:high_type_IR}:

-This implies that equation \eqref{eq: high_type_IR}, which is the high type IIR condition, falls out of the high type BN-IC constraint and the low type IIR constraint.
+This implies that equation~\eqref{eq:high_type_IR}, which is the high type IIR condition, falls out of the high type BN-IC constraint and the low type IIR constraint.

-As it relates to the dominant strategy implementation, one can follow the above recipe and show that the high type EIR condition (in equation \eqref{eq: high_type_EIR}) falls out of the high type DS-IC (namely the first inequality in equation \eqref{eq: simplified_DSIC}) and the low type EIR condition (in equation \eqref{eq: low_type_EIR}).

-The above analysis implies that one needs to only maximize the expected transfer on the constrained set induced by the incentive constraints (i.e., equation \eqref{eq: simplified_BNIC}) and the low type IIR condition.
+The above analysis implies that one needs to only maximize the expected transfer on the constrained set induced by the incentive constraints (i.e., equation~\eqref{eq:simplified_BNIC}) and the low type IIR condition.
 Therefore, at the optimum the low type IIR condition as well as one of the incentive constraints must bind.
 One can show that since $\delta<1/2$, the extreme point associated with the meet of the low type IIR and high type BN-IC achieves a higher expected revenue than the meet of the low type IIR and low type BN-IC.
 Hence, the following profile of interim transfers pins down the optimum: